mit-pdos/dsrg/source/_posts/2013-06-20-vr-revisited.markdown

 Viewstamp Replication is a mechanism for providing replication through a Primary / Backup scheme.
 This paper provides a distilled view of this technique along with several optimizations that can be applied.
-In particular, this paper focuses solely on Viewstamp Replication in a general sense without looking at any specific implementation or uses.
+In particular, this paper focuses solely on the Viewstamp Replication protocol without looking at any specific implementation or uses.

-While a general Primary / Backup replication scheme may seem easy to get right, considering how to handle configuration changes and the many optimizations that others have come up with over the years, this paper provides a go-to source for building such a system.
+While a general Primary / Backup replication scheme may seem easy to get right, considering how to handle view changes and the many optimizations that others have come up with over the years, this paper provides a go-to source for building such a system.

-Previously we have looked at the Paxos protocol which is used to provide consensus as well as Spanner which is a full distributed storage system.
+Previously we have looked at the Paxos protocol for consensus as well as Spanner which is an externally consistent distributed storage system.
-This paper sits in-between these two extremes in that it is a technique used for replication, thus being more complete than a protocol, while remaining less complex as a full system like Spanner.
+This paper sits in-between these two extremes in that it is a technique used for replication, thus being more complete than one-time consensus, while eliding the details of a full storage system like Spanner.

 ## What is Viewstamp Replication?